Mr. & Mrs. Bridge

-Mr. & Mrs. Bridge is a 1990 American drama film based on the novels by Evan S. Connell of the same name.
+Mr. & Mrs. Bridge is a 1990 American drama film based on the novels Mr. Bridge and Mrs. Bridge by Evan S. Connell.
 It is directed by James Ivory, with a screenplay by Ruth Prawer Jhabvala, and produced by Ismail Merchant.

-The film stars real-life couple Paul Newman and Joanne Woodward as Mr. and Mrs. Bridge.
+The film stars real-life couple Paul Newman and Joanne Woodward as the title characters.
 The character of Mrs. Bridge is based on Connell's mother, Ruth Connell.

 Plot

-The story of a traditionally minded family living in the Country Club District of Kansas City, Missouri, during the 1930s and 1940s.
+The film tells the story of a traditionally-minded family living in the Country Club District of Kansas City, Missouri, during the 1930s and 1940s.
 The Bridges grapple with changing mores and expectations.
-Mr. Bridge (Paul Newman) is a lawyer who resists his children's rebellion against the conservative values he holds dear.
-Mrs. Bridge (Joanne Woodward) labors to maintain a Pollyanna view of the world, against her husband's emotional distance and her children's eagerness to adopt a world view more modern than her own.
+Mr. Bridge is a lawyer who resists his children's rebellion against the conservative values that he holds dear.
+Mrs. Bridge labors to maintain a Pollyanna view of the world, against her husband's emotional distance and her children's eagerness to adopt a world view more modern than her own.